marciosr/hello-world/README.md

 # hello-world
-This is for learn how to use github
+This is for to learn how to use github

+Is that fixed now?